-Mana whenua / tangata whenua have not always been involved in decision-making, including from governance level through to the implementation.
-As a result, mana whenua / tangata whenua values, Te Ao Māori, mātauranga Māori and the relationship of mana whenua whenua / tangata whenua with te taiao have not been adequately provided for in resource management, causing disconnection between mana whenua / tangata whenua and the environment.
+Mana whenua / tanqata whenua have not always been involved in decision-making, including from governance level through to the implementation.
+As a result, mana whenua / tanqata whenua values, Te Ao Māori, mātauranga Māori and the relationship of mana whenua whenua / tanqata whenua with te taiao have not been adequately provided for in resource management, causing disconnection between mana whenua / tanqata whenua and the environment.